spaceninja/dnd-adventures/src/adventures/history-channel/introduction.md

 # {{ title }}

 Abducted to the future and forced to compete in broadcast arena combat, the characters must find a way to escape an endless cycle of violence and death. _The Future Hates You!_ is an adventure for characters of 5th to 10th level.
-It is set on a space station in the distant future where the characters are known as notorious criminals, and contains science fiction elements, including time travel.
+It is set on a space station in the distant future where the characters are known as notorious criminals and contains science fiction elements, including time travel.

 ## Adventure Background

 The space station was built decades ago by a multinational effort the world had never seen before.
 At first, the science performed on the station enjoyed broad public support, but over time the funding dried up.
-Eventually the station was sold to a entertainment megacorp, Historia Kanalo, who kept the R&D department funded by space tourism.
+Eventually, the station was sold to an entertainment megacorp, Historia Kanalo, which kept the R&D department funded by space tourism.

 Five years ago, the scientists achieved their greatest breakthrough: time travel.
 Documentaries with live footage of historical events provided a boost in viewership, but public interest waned.
-Faced with falling ratings, corporate leadership brought in a new Director based on his pitch for a show about gladiatorial combat between history's most notorious criminals.
+Faced with falling ratings, corporate leadership brought in a new Director based on his pitch for a show about gladiatorial combat between history’s most notorious criminals.

 It was a wild success, not least due to the debate around the ethics of the program.
 The addition of cloning vats allowed a “contestant” to be killed one night and back on the field the next.
 Ratings and controversy increased in lockstep.

 Then the research team discovered that continued use of the time portal could cause instabilities in the timestream.
 They released a statement calling for the immediate end of the arena combat program, the return of all contestants to their original time period, and resuming less invasive historical drone footage.

 The division among station staff escalated to a full-blown mutiny.
 Corporate evacuated the tourists.
 The scientists barricaded the science deck and imprisoned the former head of R&D for unethical experimentation.
-The Director siezed the opportunity to broadcast the conflict as a reality show.
+The Director seized the opportunity to broadcast the conflict as a reality show.
 The public branded the two factions as **#TeamEthics** and **#TeamRatings**.

 Knowing his support from Corporate depended on keeping ratings up, the Director authorized a raid on the Portal Chamber.
-Team Ethics were able to repel the raiders, but not before the characters were pulled through the portal.
-For reasons unknown to the players, they are amongh the future's most legendary villains, and their upcoming debut in the arena has generated a lot of viewer excitement.
+Team Ethics was able to repel the raiders, but not before the characters were pulled through the portal.
+For reasons unknown to the players, they are among the future’s most legendary villains, and their upcoming debut in the arena has generated a lot of viewer excitement.

 ## Adventure Synopsis